 The Valbona (Valbone) to Theth (Thethi) hiking trail is located in the Accursed (Prokletije) mountains, Northern Albania.
 It is a spectacular one-way day trek between two idyllic mountain villages.

-Trekking over the legendary Valbona Pass in Accursed Mountains deserves to be at the top of your must-do things in Albania list.
-In fact, hiking from Valbona to Theth along with the Komani Lake ferry ride were the two activities that inspired me to visit this less explored Balkan country.
+Trekking over the legendary Valbona Pass in Accursed Mountains deserves to be at the top of your must-do things list in Albania.
+In fact, hiking from Valbona to Theth along with the Komani Lake ferry ride were the two activities that inspired me to visit this less-explored Balkan country.

 I know that at first glance it may seem a bit too much of an effort to be put into one day trek, but trust me it is all worth it.
 With a bit of advance planning, the journey to Albanian Alps will be one of the best experiences this country can offer you.